What's a “drive,” or “volume?”

 🏗️ If you add or change a .uuid

-PhotoStructure assumes that volume UUIDs are stable.
+PhotoStructure assumes that volume UUIDs do not change.

 If you change the contents of a .uuid